-- 1. undertake core research to connect creative work to ideas and approaches, in and beyond their discipline - 2. explore ideas through experimentation with creative processes in response to the course theme and disciplinary project brief - 3. evaluate research, ideas, and processes to inform and develop project work - 4. communicate research, ideas, and processes to a range of audiences within design contexts
+- 1. undertake research to contextualise and connect creative work to expanded ideas and approaches, in and beyond their discipline - 2. explore ideas through informed and experimentation with creative processes in response to the course theme and disciplinary project brief - 3. critically evaluate research, ideas and processes to inform and develop project work - 4. communicate research, ideas, processes, and critical thinking to a range of audiences within design contexts